zachleat/zachleat.com/web/_posts/2017-05-25-fontsmooth.md

 ## What’s the difference between these modes?

-To get a closer look, I strapped a cheap 25x macro lens to my smartphone and did some photography.
-They’re pretty distorted around the edges because of the cheap lens, but they’re good enough to see what’s going on.
+To get a closer look, I strapped a cheap 25x macro lens to my smartphone and took some pictures.
+They’re pretty distorted around the edges because of the lens, but they’re good enough to see what’s going on.

 <video class="slide-image" controls preload="metadata" loop src="/web/img/posts/font-smooth/antialiasing.mp4">
   Sorry, your browser doesn't support embedded videos.
 Try <a href="/web/img/posts/font-smooth/antialiasing.mp4">downloading it</a> instead.